 Neuroimaging and Applied Computational Anatomy Lab

-The Health Disparities and Public Policy program provides opportunities to study the health needs and outcomes of special populations, for example, those who have been involved in the criminal justice systems.
-We focus on gender and race/ethnicity, examining the development and persistence of psychiatric disorders; disparities in risk and protective factors associated with psychiatric disorders; and related outcomes such as social role attainment, recidivism and HIV/AIDS.
+The Health Disparities and Public Policy Program provides opportunities to study the health needs and outcomes of underserved populations.
+We have studied men in jail, women in jail, and youth in juvenile detention.
+We have focused on the development and persistence of psychiatric disorders; disparities in risk and protective factors associated with psychiatric disorders; service utilization; victimization and perpetration of firearm violence; and HIV/AIDS risk behaviors.
 The program’s current study is the Northwestern Juvenile Project, a large-scale federally-funded longitudinal investigation of mental health needs and outcomes of 1829 delinquent youth, enrolled between 1995 and 1998.
-Since enrollment, we track and re-interview participants as they age.
-Prior studies examined crime victimization of persons with severe psychiatric disorders who lived in the community and mental health needs and patterns of service utilization of jail detainees.
-Overall, our mission is to provide empirical data on populations that are seldom investigated, information that will help improve services for traditionally underserved populations.
+We are now planning to study the children of our original participants in a study to be called, The Next Generation.
+Overall, our mission is to provide empirical data on populations that are seldom investigated, help improve services for traditionally underserved populations and guide the development of innovative public policy.
 Our studies have been cited in Supreme Court amicus briefs, in congressional hearings, in recent reports of the Surgeon General, and by many federal agencies, private agencies, and advocacy groups.

 Our lab focuses on understanding the ways in which cognitive, social, environmental, and biological factors interact over the course of development in placing youth at risk for depression and suicide, and on developing evidence-based treatments for childhood depression.
 Our work then sits, at the interface of the developmental psychopathology and cognitive-behavioral therapy literatures.
 We are very interested in CBT for depression and in understanding predictors, moderators, and mediators of clinical improvement.